-As we by years and centuries of growth can detach ourselves from the dust, chaff and error of the past, and brush away from before our vision the obscuring cobwebs of useless and lifeless formalities, just so fast we shall get a clearer view of those eternal truths which we now reverence.
-We should not be elated that the world has accepted our views, but should feel pained if we are not ourselves growing into a fuller and better understanding of, and obedience to, the principles of truth, right, and justice; so that we may still be able to win others to follow after the same.
-If as a society, we have in the past had perceptions of duty and right superior to those entertained by people not in unity with us, that only increases our responsibility, and makes it obligatory upon us to seek further enlighten. ment, that we may see truth more clearly, and have better and fuller know And also, it admonishes us not to let anty. our testimonies, or our view of truth, stand in the way of the growth of humanity; and not to stand fixedly in the way of human progress; not to drive any away from us by our unyielding adherence to lifeless forms from which the spirit has departed; not to hinder the young or alienate their feelings from the society by the rigidity, austerity and formality manifested in our life and religious opinions.
-We should have a living experience of continuous growth; no pause, no abatement of interest, energy, or aspira-tion.
-Our whole souls aglow with fresh inspirations, we may encourage and inspire others, while we go on in obedience to the demands of a new and higher understanding of truth, duty, morality and religious iife-Waters.
-THE inquiry is not, as I take it, whether the inhabitants of the invisible spaces do really come hither or no, but who they are who do come.-De Foe.
+As we by years and centuries of growth can detach ausselves from the dust, chaff and error of the past, and brush away from before our vision the obscuring cobwebs of useless and lifeless formalities, just so fast we shall get a clearer view of those eternal truths which we now reverence.
+We should not be elated that the world has accepted our views, but should feel pained if we are not ourselves growing into a fuller and better understanding of, and obedience to, the principles of truth, right, and flistice; so that we may still be able to win others to follow after the same.
+If as a society, we have in the past had perceptions of duty and right superior to those entertained by people and in units without that only people not in unity with us, that only of creases our responsibility, and makes it ob-ligatory upon us to, seek further enlighten ment, that we may see truth more clearly and have better and fuller knowledge of duty.
+And also, it admonishes us not to let our testimonies, or our view of truth, stand in the way of the growth of humanity; and not to stand, fixedly in the way of human progress; not to drive any away from us by our unyielding adherence to lifeless forms from which the spirit has departed; not to hinder the young or alienate their feelings from the society by the rigidity, austerity and formality manifested in our life and religious opinions.
+We should have a living experience of continuous growth; no pause, no abatement of Interest, energy, or aspiration.
+Our whole souls aglow with fresh inspirations, we may encourage and Inspire others, while we go on in obedience to the demands of a new and higher understanding of truth, duty, morality and religious ife - Waters.

+THE inquiry is not, as I take it, whether the inhabitants of the invisible spaces; do really come hither or no, but who they are who do come. - De Foe.